 There was nothing glorified about our preacher-man.
 He usually wore the same gray suit every time he came.
 Always on foot—only a Bible in hand.
 His thick Luhya accent left plenty of room for the girls to make fun of his sermons; sometimes even while he was still preaching.
-Oh but what he did not know is that my tender fifteen-year-old heart was broken, plowed and ready for his gospel.
+Oh, but what he did not know is that my tender fifteen-year-old heart was broken, plowed and ready for his gospel.
 Torn in hesitation, my palms sweated and my heart pounded.
 I did on that particular rainy Sunday morning respond to his compelling altar call.
 “Come.”
 How my fears troubled my poor soul.
 In the whisper of my trembling voice to God, I asked in tears.
 “What if I backslide?”
 “What if I cannot keep myself pure for you?”
 “What about my friends, will I lose them all?”
 The hall we used at the time did not even have windows but my need for a Savior was too strong for me to care.
 I had walked from the second row to the foot of the stage where I knelt on the cold concrete floor in reverence to God.
 “I will save you and save your household.
 I will keep you if you want to be kept.”
 Those silent words settled on the leaflets of my heart like the morning dew settles on the leaves of a flourishing tree.
 And that was where I received Jesus for the very first time.

-Though we are newly launching, we are not declaring a new God.
 He is the Ancient of Days, the Creator of all things, the Lion of the tribe of Judah—and of whose honor and glory my heart beats and bleeds!